 You Can Ask the Collector to Stop Contacting You at Your Job

 As mentioned earlier, debt collectors will try everything just to collect money from you.
 It’s common for debt collectors to make phone calls to your place of work.
-However, such behavior is prohibited by law.
+However, such behaviour is prohibited by law.

 If ever you receive a phone call from a debt collection agency at work, you can ask them to stop calling you.
 Write a letter to them because a letter serves as documentary evidence that you send such a request.